 Justin Donofrio grew up in Santa Cruz, CA where he was introduced to pottery at Cabrillo Community College.
 He then joined the vibrant Colorado community of artist in 2013 in the Roaring Fork Valley where he continued his clay education with the support of Anderson Ranch, The Carbondale Clay Center and The Studio for Arts and Works (SAW).
 He remained in Colorado to complete a B.F.A. from CSU Fort Collins and an MFA from NYSSC at Alfred University.
-He is both internationally as well as nationally represented in galleries throughout the U.S. Donofrio has been a Windgate Summer Scholar at the Archie Bray Foundation and resident at Haystack Mountain School of Crafts.
+He is both internationally as well as nationally represented in galleries throughout the U.S. and abroad.
+Donofrio has been a Windgate Summer Scholar at the Archie Bray Foundation and resident at Haystack Mountain School of Crafts.
 He has been an exhibiting artist and tour co-manager with the Artstream Nomadic Gallery, in addition to being selected as one of Ceramics Monthly’s 2018 Emerging Artists.
 He is currently pursuing his MFA in ceramics at Alfred University.

 Focusing on the fluidity of process and materials as remnants of making, I work with a limited number of tools and movements to allow the clay to actively inform the line quality and elegant volume.
 Relying heavily on the physicality of the technique I generously push and pull these lines to develop an undulation that resembles natural rhythms.
 The harmony of repetition comes through meditation of movement.
 The presence of process in the work is essential as my forms are searching for confidence in their construction.
-The conversation between the stained clay and glaze, obscuring or revealing, explores a didactic look at color as body and color as skin.
+The conversation between the stained clay and glaze obscures or reveals a bodily response to a continuum between clay and ceramic.